-The Public Defender's Recidivism Reduction Unit works closely with our AB109 clients in order to determine their individual needs and to identify their individual barriers to re-entry.
+The Public Defender's Recidivism Reduction Unit works closely with our AB109 clients to determine their individual needs and to identify their individual barriers to re-entry.
 Our RRAs have continued to meet with in-custody clients for the purpose of conducting comprehensive life interviews that help identify any obstacles in finding housing, employment, and mental health and substance use disorder (SUD) services.
 RRAs then collaborate with other county agencies including the Probation Department, Health Care Agency and the Orange County Sherriff's Department to improve the delivery of necessary services.

 For our in-custody AB109 clients who suffer from SUDs, our RRAs conduct assessments using the ASAM tool to determine the client's necessary level of treatment.
 RRAs then work with Health Care Agency to secure appropriate treatment options.
-Our RRAs can also access the State Automated Welfare System and Benefits Cal to determine if clients receive any benefits, such as Medi-Cal, CalWORKs, CalFresh, or general relief.
 For our in-custody SUD clients who do not actively receive Medi-Cal, and for those who are in need of a CalOptima-funded-bed, our RRAs refer them to our community partner, Project Kinship.
 Project Kinship meets with the client, while they are in-custody, and assists the client in applying for Medi-Cal prior to their release.
+For out-of-custody clients in need of Medi-Cal assistance, we provide direct linkage and application assistance and guidance.